MacDonald Community Fellowship Recipients

-Natalie Gauger is a junior from Greensboro, North Carolina, majoring in environmental studies and minoring in urban planning.
-As she is passionate about social justice and civic participation, Natalie has chosen to collaborate with the Town of Chapel Hill.
-She has worked with the town through volunteering and participating in the Peoples Academy, an initiative promoting civic engagement.
-With the opportunity from the MacDonald Fellowship, Natalie will create a student-focused Academy.
-This program aims to increase student and town interactions, connect students with professional opportunities and empower students to feel safe in their community.
-The first of its kind, the Academy will consist of workshops, demonstrations by Town departments and activities to educate students about their community and local government.
+Natalie Gauger was a fellow as an environmental studies major with an urban planning minor from Greensboro, North Carolina.
+Passionate about social justice and civic participation, Natalie collaborated with the Town of Chapel Hill.
+She volunteered and contributed to the Peoples Academy, an initiative promoting civic engagement.
+With the opportunity from the MacDonald Fellowship, Natalie created a student-focused Academy.
+This program aimed to increase student and town interactions, connect students with professional opportunities and empower students to feel safe in their community.
+The first of its kind, the Academy consisted of workshops, demonstrations by Town departments and activities to educate students about their community and local government.

 PATCH at Chapel Hill-Carrboro City Schools